Skip to content

 • Improved MSA configuration validation to prevent editing of preconfigured system servers.

-• Improved wording and user guidance around MSA options in the inference form.
+• Improved wording and user guidance around MSA options in the prediction form.

 • Infrastructure and Logs: